CategoryPersonal

 T

-Today I honor the two most influential mothers in my life: my own mother, Irene Klein, and my life partner and mother to Julia and Owen, Harriet Jaffe.
-Irene It’s been forty years since I’ve had a mother.
-I have only the same few memories of my mother, and many of them are foggy.
+Today I honor the two most influential mothers in my life: my mother, Irene Klein, and my life partner and mother to Julia and Owen, Harriet Jaffe.
+Irene It’s been more than forty years since I’ve had a mother.
+I have only the same few memories of my mother; many are foggy.
 I can form no new ones.
 And many memories are long forgotten.
 But I know this: I loved my mom deeply.
 I felt a strong...

 M